Urban Analysis & Spatial Science

 :::

-9. In fairness, in Suburbia and Beyond, Mumford basically foreshadows all of Bowling Alone (Putnam, 2001)–and our contemporary screen addiction–in his dystopian description of the future ‘burbs.
-But despite being well-read in economics (particularly German economics), he didn’t seem to grasp the concept of land markets (or market-based cities, in general), or the ways we could have easily used land-use and transportation policy to avoid the ever-detested sprawl (Alonso, 1964a).
+In fairness, in Suburbia and Beyond, Mumford basically foreshadows all of Bowling Alone (Putnam, 2001)–and our contemporary screen addiction–in his dystopian description of the future ‘burbs.
+But despite being well-read in economics (particularly German economics!), he didn’t seem to grasp the concept of land markets (or market-based cities, in general), or the ways we could have easily used land-use and transportation policy to avoid the ever-detested sprawl (Alonso, 1964a; Anas & Rhee, 2006).
 He also appears oddly narrow-minded in his willingness to credit urban scholarship outside his network of architects and designers.
-In Mumford (1970), he claims “when ‘The Culture of Cities’ appeared a generation ago the literature of cities was still extremely meager… most of the current thinking about cities proceeded without sufficient insight into their nature, their function, their purpose, their historic role, or their potential future,” which just sounds crazy, because in that very volume he cites an impressive array of urban scholars including both Webers and the Human Ecologists.
-But then again, I’m no great fan of famous ’urbanists’… I’m also inclined to take the contrarian position with Montgomery (1998) that Jane Jacobs was no champion of urban diversity, nor someone that took structural inequality seriously; she reads like a white, upper class, NIMBY with a platform whose goal is to Make Manhattan Great Again.
+In Mumford (1970), he claims “when ‘The Culture of Cities’ appeared a generation ago the literature of cities was still extremely meager… most of the current thinking about cities proceeded without sufficient insight into their nature, their function, their purpose, their historic role, or their potential future,” which just sounds crazy, because in that very volume he cites an impressive array of urban scholars including both Weber brothers and the Human Ecologists.
+But then again, I’m no great fan of famous ’urbanists’… I’m also inclined to take the contrarian position with Montgomery (1998) that Jane Jacobs was no champion of urban diversity, nor someone that took structural inequality seriously; after reading Montgomery’s critique it’s hard to read her description of the ‘daily ballet’ as anything apart from careful marketing by a privileged NIMBY (with a massive platform) whose goal is to Make Manhattan Great Again.
 We can all agree Robert Moses was a bad guy, but the Jacobian philosophy of pure local land-use control betrays a belief that land markets (and political markets) never fail (ha!).
 And if that were true, we would not need the Fair Housing Act… Obviously, this is a classic tension in urban planning.↩︎